 Wine tastings are usually conducted by reservation only.
 There are several tasting areas inside the barn, including the lounge.
 Even though this speakeasy Wine Lounge was closed at the time of our visit, one of the staff members was kind enough to give us a peek.
 What a great hangout!
 I can imagine coming back during the cooler months, lounging on one those cozy, velvet couches beside the old wood bar, and sipping some fine Karlo wine.

 The quality of Karlo wines is exceptional.
 It is only available for purchase at the winery but can be found in some high end restaurants.
-It is in high demand and not sold through the LCBO so don’t forget to purchase a couple of bottles before you leave.
+It is in high demand and not sold through the LCBO so don’t forget to purchase a couple of bottles to take home.

 For hours and more info, visit the Karlo Estates Winery website.